Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

 So far, we've used only two of C's ***basic*** (built-in) ***types***: `int` and `float`.
 (We've also seen `_Bool`, which is a basic type in C99.)
-This chapter describes the rest of the basic types and dist s important issues about types in general.
+This chapter describes the rest of the basic types and lists important issues about types in general.
 Section 7.1 reveals the full range of integer types. which include long integers, short integers, and unsigned integers.
 Section 7.2 introduces the `double` and `long double` types, which provide a larger range of values and greater precision than `float`.
 Section 7.3 covers the `char` type, which we'll need in order to work with character data.
 Section 7.4 tackles the thorny topic of converting a value of one type to an equivalent value of another.
 Section 7.5 shows how to use `typedef` to define new type names.
 Finally, Section 7.6 describes the `sizeof` operator, which measures the amount of storage required for a type.

 ## 7.1 Integer Types